ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

 ### Assignment 1 Questions

-> **Question 8:** Plot species turnover as a function of Section number, and provide a mechanistic exaplanation for the pattern observed.
+> **Question 8:** Plot species turnover as a function of Section number, and provide a mechanistic explanation for the pattern observed.
 >
 > **Question 9:** Based on an assessment of literature on the topic, provide a discussion of nestedness-resultant β-diversity.
 Use either a marine or terrestrial example to explain this mode of structuring biodiversity.